World energy supply and consumption: Discussion about energy loss

 There are different qualities of energy.
 Heat, especially at a relatively low temperature, is low-quality energy of random motion, whereas electricity is high-quality energy that flows smoothly through wires.
 It takes around 3 kWh of heat to produce 1 kWh of electricity.
 But by the same token, a kilowatt-hour of this high-quality electricity can be used to pump several kilowatt-hours of heat into a building using a heat pump.
 It turns out that the loss of useful energy incurred in thermal electricity plants is very much more than the loss due to, say, resistance in power lines, because of quality differences.
 Electricity can also be used in many ways in which heat cannot.

 In fact, the loss in thermal plants is due to poor conversion of chemical energy of fuel to motion by combustion.
 Otherwise chemical energy of fuel is not inherently low-quality; for example, conversion of chemical energy to electricity in batteries can approach 100%.
 So energy loss in thermal plants is real loss.

+One way to account for this difference and to compare them is via the substitution method.
+High quality energy is measured according to the amount of low-quality energy that would be needed to produce it.